metio/terraform-provider-k8s/docs/data-sources/gateway_networking_k8s_io_grpc_route_v1_manifest.md

 - `backend_ref` (Attributes) BackendRef references a resource where mirrored requests are sent.Mirrored requests must be sent only to a single destination endpointwithin this BackendRef, irrespective of how many endpoints are presentwithin this BackendRef.If the referent cannot be found, this BackendRef is invalid and must bedropped from the Gateway.
 The controller must ensure the 'ResolvedRefs'condition on the Route status is set to 'status: False' and not configurethis backend in the underlying implementation.If there is a cross-namespace reference to an *existing* objectthat is not allowed by a ReferenceGrant, the controller must ensure the'ResolvedRefs'  condition on the Route is set to 'status: False',with the 'RefNotPermitted' reason and not configure this backend in theunderlying implementation.In either error case, the Message of the 'ResolvedRefs' Conditionshould be used to provide more detail about the problem.Support: Extended for Kubernetes ServiceSupport: Implementation-specific for any other resource (see [below for nested schema](#nestedatt--spec--rules--backend_refs--filters--request_mirror--backend_ref))

+Optional:

+- `fraction` (Attributes) Fraction represents the fraction of requests that should bemirrored to BackendRef.Only one of Fraction or Percent may be specified.
+If neither fieldis specified, 100% of requests will be mirrored. (see [below for nested schema](#nestedatt--spec--rules--backend_refs--filters--request_mirror--fraction))
+- `percent` (Number) Percent represents the percentage of requests that should bemirrored to BackendRef.
+Its minimum value is 0 (indicating 0% ofrequests) and its maximum value is 100 (indicating 100% of requests).Only one of Fraction or Percent may be specified.
+If neither fieldis specified, 100% of requests will be mirrored.

 <a id="nestedatt--spec--rules--backend_refs--filters--request_mirror--backend_ref"></a>
 ### Nested Schema for `spec.rules.backend_refs.filters.request_mirror.backend_ref`